-Another way to use intention is to boost its effects by using a meditation crystal.
+Another way to use intention is to boost its effects by pairing your practice with a meditation crystal.
 We have listed a full article on how to meditate with crystals here.
 Selenite and Amethyst are our go to must haves.
 For a dazzling selection of crystals perfect for a meditation practice check out this one’s available on Amazon here.

 This moment is all that you have.
 Instead of future tripping or living in the past allow yourself to experience the present moment.
 Bring your awareness to here and now.
 Breathe it in and feel it in every fibre of your being.

 Allowing the presence of peace to flow through you.
 Moment, by moment, by moment.